 The Wall of Technical Debt started as an experiment.
 Cost: a bunch of stickies, and a few minutes.
 Gain: Having a complete map of everything in the system that needs improving, how to do it, and how important it is.

 To reduce technical debt, we’ve tried different approaches.
 We’re now on a mix of:

 We fooled around with the idea from Core Protocols to make our emotions explicit during standup: “I’m glad-mad-sad-afraid that …”.
 We had no idea what we expected of this experiment, but we felt it was worth trying (it is, once again, dead cheap to try for few weeks).
 Current status: undecided.
 The PM will research it better and we’ll try it again.

 Hanging up a monitor to show build statuses, sending mails when builds fail, … nothing extraordinary there, as more and more teams do CI, but you need to make an effort to get it set up.

 We’ve experimented with different ways of visualising our metrics.
 It turns out that the best graphs are the ones that are extremely simple, and show you a key metric in a glance, without requiring you to understand how to interpret it first.

-The timeline that we use to visualise the small controlled experiments, was itself a small controlled experiment.
+The timeline that we used to visualise the small uncontrolled experiments, was itself a small uncontrolled experiment.
 It’s expanded into showing all important events, like people being on holiday, deadlines, …

 We made it dead easy for testers to deploy a pull request to testing environments, so they can do it whenever it suits them, without dependencies on the developers.